jalakpanchal/Twitter-Analytics-Using-Power-BI/README.md

-📊 This repository contains a Power BI report created as part of Assignment 1.
+📊 This repository contains a Power BI report created as part of all  6 Assignments .
 The report demonstrates data visualization and analysis using interactive dashboards, including charts, filters, and insights for better understanding of the dataset.

 Key highlights: